 The program focuses on four strategic areas for data-driven research, all of which are essential for improving the lives of people as well as animals and nature, detecting and treating diseases, protecting biodiversity and creating sustainability:

-The DDLS program will support research that fundamentally transforms our knowledge about how cells function by peering into their molecular components in time and space, from single molecules to native tissue environments.
-This research area aims to lead the development or application of novel data-driven methods relying on machine learning, artificial intelligence, or other computational techniques to analyze, integrate and make sense of cellular and molecular data.
-Our vision for the DDLS program is to support data-driven research that takes advantage of these opportunities, and builds on the state-of-the-art infrastructure and computing capabilities.
+The subject area concerns research that fundamentally transforms our knowledge about how cells function by analyzing data from their molecular components in time and space, from single molecules to native tissue environments.
+This research subject area aims to lead the development or application of novel data- driven methods relying on machine learning, artificial intelligence, or other computational techniques to analyze, integrate and make sense of cell and molecular data.

-The DDLS program will support research that takes advantage of the massive data streams offered by techniques such as high-throughput sequencing of genomes and biomes, continuous recording of video and audio in the wild, high-throughput imaging of biological specimens, and large-scale remote monitoring of organisms or habitats.
-This research area aims to lead the development or application of novel methods relying on machine learning, artificial intelligence, or other computational techniques to analyze these data and to address major scientific questions in evolution and biodiversity.
-The DDLS and SciLifeLab will also provide state-of-the-art infrastructure, computing units and training for data-driven research in evolution and biodiversity.
+The subject area concerns research that takes advantage of the massive data streams offered by techniques such as high-throughput sequencing of genomes and biomes, continuous recording of video and audio in the wild, high-throughput imaging of biological specimens, and large-scale remote monitoring of organisms or habitats.
+This research subject area aims to lead the development or application of novel methods relying on machine learning, artificial intelligence, or other computational techniques to analyze these data and take advantage of such methods in addressing major scientific questions in evolution and biodiversity.

 Apart from SciLifeLab and the Knut and Alice Wallenberg Foundation, a total of eleven organizations are participating in the program, and will host its recruited scientists: